Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ### Cost optimization

 Choose the Azure Front Door tier that meets your data transfer, routing, and security requirements.
-See the [Azure Front Door pricing](https://azure.microsoft.com/pricing/details/frontdoor/) for more details.
+See [Azure Front Door pricing](https://azure.microsoft.com/pricing/details/frontdoor/) for more details.

 Additionally, if you're using an active/passive multi-region deployment, consider scaling down your App Services in the secondary region and configuring autoscale rules to handle the traffic when traffic is re-directed there.
 For more details, see the [App Service scaling docs](https://learn.microsoft.com/azure/app-service/manage-scale-up).